ON THE OLD TESTAMENT

 are cursed, and we also know that God gave the earth to man as his

 inheritance, but not the universe.
-Therefore, the curse we observe on
+Therefore, the curse we observe in

-stars and galaxies is not the result of man but Lucifer’s rebellion.
+stars and galaxies is not the result of man but of Lucifer’s rebellion.

 Isaiah 14,12-15 says, “How you have fallen from heaven, O star of the

 morning, son of the dawn….”
-This indicates that he stood at the top of
+He stood at the top of

 the universe as the brightest star in the sky and looked down upon the

-created him had given him the entire universe as his inheritance, so when
+creation, considering himself like God, who had given him the entire universe as his

 he fell into sin, God cursed the universe, including the earth, by